Below are answers to RPN's most frequently asked questions about ecotrips.

 We recommend that you bring an 80-100 Lt backpack and a 30 Lt daypack to carry a camera, binoculars, water bottle, and extra clothing.
 Your packs should include a rain cover.
 Please do not bring a suitcase.

 Q. Is there a weight limit for my gear?

-Airlines flying into Nepal generally have luggage weight limit of 20 kg (44 pounds) with a hand carry with 5 kg (11 pounds) weight.
+Airlines flying in Nepal generally have a luggage weight limit of 20 kg (44 pounds) with a hand carry with 5 kg (11 pounds) weight.